So, I ran back to Jesus!

 So why would I say that about white spaces, too?
 I'm white, after all.
 It's the same old nonsense day in and day out from these people!
 Nonsense such as:

-Whether it's racism, colorism, or featurism, the message is clear—these are places that do not value the full humanity of others, and there’s no place for me there.
+Whether it's race-hate, colorism, or featurism, the message is clear—these are places that do not value the full humanity of others, and there’s no place for me there.

 Racial or political groups often build walls around their own interests, devaluing anyone who doesn’t fit perfectly into their boxes.
 Whether it’s based on race/ethnicity, class, political ideology, or appearance, these groups measure your worth by things that don’t define who you really are.